Emily Woof: Early life

-Woof was brought up in Newcastle upon Tyne.
-Her father was Wordsworth Trust Director Dr. Robert Woof.
-Woof went on to study at Oxford University.
-Woof trained in physical theatre and clown under Philippe Gaulier and Monika Pagneux at École Philippe Gaulier in Paris.
+Woof was brought up in Newcastle upon Tyne and attended Heaton Comprehensive School.
+She went on to study English at Oxford University.
+Her father was the first director of the Wordsworth Trust, Robert Woof.
+Woof interrupted her degree to train in physical theatre and clown under Philippe Gaulier and Monika Pagneux at École Philippe Gaulier in Paris.
+She went on to train in trapeze at FoolTime in Bristol, and London's Circus Space.